 Unified Extensible Firmware Interface (UEFI) is a tiny OS that runs between your hardware and Windows OS.
 It stores all necessary information in a .efi file.
 UEFI also supports larger drivers, uses GPT instead of MBR partitioning scheme, and makes your computer boot faster.

-These three requirements will make the operation more secure and reliable to cope with the demand of the modern workforce that is agile, always on the move, and resilient to change.
+These three requirements for Windows 11 will make the operation more secure and reliable to cope with the demand of the modern workforce that is agile, always on the move, and resilient to change.

 Most new computers already fulfill these requirements, but in an existing environment you might want to know the current situation.